sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 # The Unwritten Half of Scientific Research
 <p class="post-date">Dec 15, 2025</p>

+Modern ML papers look more polished than ever, yet feel hard to read and harder to build upon.
+This blog is about the unwritten half of scientific research: the tacit decisions and missing details that never make it into the PDF.
+At the end, I also point to what a better publishable artifact could look like.

 ### Scapegoat
 It was November 2025, and I was burnt out from the ICLR review cycle.
 I kept seeing the same patterns across X. Authors felt the reviews were low effort, and reviewers felt they were drowning in lousy submissions.
 I was quick to diagnose this issue as stemming from the LLM usage and ranted on X (which wasn't a particularly wise judgement looking back).